jeromerg/NCase/README.md

 ### Combine

 With NCase, you can combine definitions together in order to build a full test scenario.
-For example, you can combine the previously defined sets of software, hardware and user configurations together:
+For example, you can combine the previous sets of software, hardware and user configurations together as following:

 <!--# Combine -->
 ```C#